JaCraig/Canister/README.md

 ## Installation

-The library is available via Nuget with the package name "structure.sketching".
+The library is available via Nuget with the package name "Canister.IoC".
 To install it run the following command in the Package Manager Console:

 Install-Package Canister.IoC